mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 addAmmeter!(system, device; to = "Branch 1", magnitude = 385, variance = 42.8, noise = true)
 ```

-In this example, we have opted to specify the `magnitude` and `variance` in amperes (A).
+In this example, we have opted to specify the `magnitude` and `variance` in amperes.
 It is worth noting that, despite using amperes as the input units, these keywords will still be stored in the per-unit system:
 ```@repl addAmmeterSI
 [device.ammeter.magnitude.mean device.ammeter.magnitude.variance]
 ```